 The Bottom Line

 Fisetin is an example of how modern research successfully identifies natural senolytics that work.
-It is not a regular drug.
-It is an available, relatively cheap dietary supplement with research-backed potential.
+It's important to remember: these results are still preclinical, meaning they were demonstrated in mice and human cells in the lab, and not yet proven in humans.
+Human senolytic trials are underway.
+Fisetin is not a regular drug, but an available, relatively inexpensive dietary supplement with research-backed potential.
 If you are over 50 and looking for science-based anti-aging approaches, Fisetin is worth discussing with your doctor.